FAR UP! FAR OUT! FAR MORE! JAMES BOND 007 IS BACK!

 The opening sequence provides a poignant moment in this sixth James Bond flick.
 It features our superhero chasing a woman in a flashy sports car, then saving her from drowning herself in the ocean.
 After introducing himself, two troublemakers show up and a terrific fistfight ensues.
 After Bond neutralizes the bad guys, the woman quickly gets back in her car and drives off.
 Bond delivers the immortal line, “This never happened to the other fellow”, and looks into the camera, smiling.
 Cue John Barry’s outstanding music theme.
 There is a new fellow indeed and the film he happens to appear in is one of the series’ most emotional.

 And then there’s the romance.
 Bond agrees to marry Tracy, but he certainly doesn’t love this complicated woman who tried to kill herself and seems to be fiercely independent.
 But something happens.
-There’s a lovely sequence where the agent gets to know her to the tune of Louis Armstrong’s “We Have All the Time in the World”, and the couple does subsequently fall in love – and marry.
+There’s a lovely sequence where the agent gets to know her to the tune of Louis Armstrong’s “We Have All the Time in the World”, and the two do subsequently fall in love – and marry.
 It doesn’t end happily; the ensuing tragedy is one that will haunt Bond for the rest of his life and give the character some complexity in future films.
-It’s quite moving, really, and the punchline in an unusual chapter of the series.
+It’s quite moving, really, and a poignant moment in an unusual chapter of the series.

 On Her Majesty’s Secret Service 1969-Britain.
 140 min.
 Color.
 Widescreen.
 Produced by Harry Saltzman, Albert R. Broccoli.
 Directed by Peter R. Hunt.
 Screenplay: Richard Maibaum.
 Novel: Ian Fleming.
 Cinematography: Michael Reed.
 Music: John Barry.
 Song: “We Have All the Time in the World” (performed by Louis Armstrong).
 Cast: George Lazenby (James Bond), Diana Rigg (Tracy Draco), Gabriele Ferzetti (Marc Draco), Telly Savalas (Ernst Stavrou Blofeld), Bernard Lee, Lois Maxwell… Desmond Llewelyn, Joanna Lumley.